jgodi/static-code-analysis/README.md

-# dev-build-release
+# static-code-analysis

-> Small script to append the build number to the version number
+> Script to analyze the eslint/code coverage/lines of code and upload to firebase (dashboard repo coming later)

 ## Usage

-You must use `dev-build-release` in a folder with a `package.json` and a remote to push to.

-`dev-build-release -b BUILD_NUMBER`
+TODO